lao-tseu-is-alive/GoBitExtract/README.md

 # GoBitExtract 🔐
-GoBitExtract is a simple program written in Go that allows you to search a memory dump file  for a  BitLocker FVEK (Full Volume Encryption Key)

-# GoBitExtract 🔐
 **BitLocker FVEK Extractor from Memory Dumps**

 GoBitExtract is a simple program written in Go that allows you to search a memory dump file for a BitLocker FVEK (Full Volume Encryption Key).
-It is designed for **legitimate recovery purposes**, such as forensic investigations or system administration.
+It is designed for **legitimate recovery purposes**, such as forensic investigations or system administration or try recovering your own data when you have lost the original key...

 ## ⚠️ Disclaimer
 🚨 **Legal Use Only!** 🚨